azmok/autil_monolith/README.md

 - Read and follow instructions in that file.

 # Who this is for
 I write this functions for my personal use.
-However, This is also useful for other novice developer.
+However, I think taht this is also useful for novice developers.

-I think that PHP resources on the web that hit by searching is mostly very old or mostly procedural style.
-I supposed this is mostly PHP5's feature or earlyer version.
-This is useful for deep understanding for intermediate or professional, but for norvice, very boring stuff and complicated.

-I'm provably intermediate level.

-I write short tutorial in '@Test/autil.test.php' to use this library. written mainly for novice PHP programmers into consideration.
+Short tutorial in '@Test/autil.test.php' make it easier to use this library for novice, written for programming novice into consideration.

-This library make many duplicated, verbose built-in functions, that is outdated, procedural-style, bind up to relatively simple, versatile functions for daily use.
+This library makes many duplicated, verbose built-in functions, that is outdated, procedural-style, bind up to relatively simple, versatile functions for daily use.

-I convinced that PHP is very norvice-friendly.
-And as you learn more, and then using many features about OOP or FP, that has been gradually added to PHP as time passing, makes learning PHP more interesting!
+I convinced that PHP is very norvice-friendly and interesting scripting language.
+As you learn more and then using many features of OOP or FP, that has been gradually added to PHP as time passing, makes learning PHP more interesting!

 I curretly has been implementing JavaScript-like OOP features in PHP.
-This is very interesting.
+This is very exciting!